leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 ~~~
 componentWillMount() {
   const { state } = this.props.location
-  // no need to parse query, the information we need was passed in state (intent SHOULD be clear)
+  // No need to parse query.
+The information we need
+  // was passed in state (intent SHOULD be clear).
-  // there's also no need to sync state because we already did that in the URL action creators
+  // There's also no need to sync state because we
+  // already did that in the URL action creators.
-  // the only thing that needs to happen here is possibly a dispatch of some action based on the intent
+  // The only thing that needs to happen here is possibly
+  // a dispatch of some action based on the intent
-  // of the route, you SHOULD be able to parse this from the state that you passed with your navigation event
+  // of the route, you SHOULD be able to parse this from
+  // the state that you passed with your navigation event.
 }
 ~~~